 Once the contract formalities are completed, you are sent a unique link to an online Request For Information (RFI) form.
 You must complete this form, as it provides important information about your environment required by us before creating your Mimecast account.
-The exact information we need depends on the type of Mimecast account, but can include information regarding:
+The exact information we need depends on the type of Mimecast account, but can include information regarding Contact Details, IP Addresses and Domains, and Forwarding Addresses.

 Once the RFI has been completed and submitted, the Connect Team can start to create your Mimecast account.
 Your Technical Point of Contact is prompted periodically to complete the form, if they haven't.

 You must specify the contact details of a Technical Point of Contact, and an emergency contact.
-These details are added to our contacts database, and used to contact you when a Mimecast event occurs that requires your attention.
-These contacts are also able to log support cases and request system changes.
-The email address of the Technical Point of Contact is also used to create the first Mimecast Administrator account.
+These details will be used to contact you when a Mimecast event occurs that requires your attention.
+Additionally, the email address of the Technical Point of Contact is also used to create the first Mimecast Administrator account.

 It is vital Mimecast Support is informed immediately when the details for one of these contacts changes.